pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     .. versionadded:: 0.5

     An elliptic curve private key for use with an algorithm such as `ECDSA`_ or `EdDSA`_.
-Elliptic curve private key objects have methods from this interface as well as :class:`EllipticCurvePrivateKeyWithSerialization`.
+An elliptic curve private key that is not an :term:`opaque key` also implements
+    :class:`EllipticCurvePrivateKeyWithSerialization` to provide serialization
+    methods.

     .. method:: exchange(algorithm, peer_public_key)